 Introduces the features and architecture of the demo project to be built in this series

 Building the first service

 Step-by-step instructions for building the first part of the demo project

 Step-by-step instructions for building the second part of the demo project

 Discusses some ways to improve the rudimentary demo project and make it fit for real-world use cases

-To begin, the focus of this article will be on what message queues are.
-But first, why do we even need message queues?
+As seen in the table of contents above, the focus of this article will be on what Message Queues are.
+But first, why do we even need Message Queues?

 Imagine you just launched a pizza outlet and built a great web application for your store.
 The web application records each transaction processed and generates a receipt for that transaction.